jju/stubbl/seasons/gcx/week10.md

 The Wyrms were punished throughout the match physically, but connected the ball to the endzone enough times to take the lead in the Stacks.
 OW 4 - EF 2 (Even) 724.1

 The Filthy Tide are turning their ship around.
 Another big win against a favoured team and this time they spread the scoring around.
-They also crushed the Arborists physically, giving them a much more difficult path to being more than a flash in the pan Green Cup team.
+They also crushed the Arboreal Menace physically, giving them a much more difficult path to being more than a flash in the pan Green Cup team.
 FT - AR (AR) 724.2

 The Badger Claws had a tough go of it in this match and lost their old faithful thrower, while the Furies got some daylight in their quest for a playoff spot.
 CF 4 - BC 2 (BC) 724.3